airther/sirupsen.github.io/_posts/2016-07-16-employees-only-podcast.md

 to reduce ambient noise.

 After having the first four interviews in the bank came the next problem: hosting the episodes.
-There are a ton of great software out there to host your podcast.
-However, they're all under the reasonable assumption that your podcast will be public.
+There is a ton of great software out there to host your podcast.
+However, it's all build with the reasonable assumption that your podcast will be public.
 This podcast would only be for the employees of Shopify, and would hold confidential information.
 Additionally, standard podcast software only supports unauthenticated endpoints.
 The last problem is that when an employee leaves the company, they cannot continue to receive new, confidential information on this stream.
 I built a quick extension to our Intranet that would